Baryon-antibaryon generalized distribution amplitudes and $e^+ e^- \to B \bar{B} \gamma$: Introduction

 The present paper is organized as follows.
-In Section~\ref{kinematics}, we discuss the kinematics of $e^+e^- \to B \bar{B} \gamma$, and introduce the definition of the four leading-twist chiral-even \footnote{the four existing chiral-odd baryon-antibaryon GDAs do not contribute to our process.} baryon-antibaryon GDAs.
+In Sec.~\ref{kinematics}, we discuss the kinematics of $e^+e^- \to B \bar{B} \gamma$, and introduce the definition of the four leading-twist chiral-even \footnote{the four existing chiral-odd baryon-antibaryon GDAs do not contribute to our process.} baryon-antibaryon GDAs.
+The relations between GDAs and timelike FFs are discussed in Sec.~\ref{ffs}.
 The scattering amplitudes for the ISR and QCD processes are given, respectively, in terms of timelike EM baryon FFs and Compton FFs in Sec.~\ref{crs}.
 We introduce the models of EM FFs and baryon GDAs in Sec.~\ref{nucr}, and derive numerical estimates for the various contributions to the cross section for the production of a proton-antiproton pair.
-In Section \ref{Asymm} we calculate and discuss a forward-backward baryon asymmetry which is proportional to the interference of the ISR and QCD amplitudes, and is thus linear in baryon-antibaryon GDAs.
+In Sec.~\ref{Asymm} we calculate and discuss a forward-backward baryon asymmetry which is proportional to the interference of the ISR and QCD amplitudes, and is thus linear in baryon-antibaryon GDAs.
 Our results are summarized in Sec.~\ref{summary}.